cornedriesprong/ohm/README.md

 cargo run --release -- examples/sine.koto
 ```

 Ohm will parse the code in the file and, if it's valid, will start playing back the audio.
-It will listen for any changes in the file.
+It will listen for any changes in the file and reconstruct the graph on save.

 ## Functions